Degree Requirements

 To transfer academic credits to an undergraduate program, students who are applying for admission to the Academy, or those who are already enrolled at the Academy, must provide a copy of a student transcript or equivalent official record.
 They may be asked to provide a copy of the college catalog where the course(s) were taken and the name of the course textbook(s).

 In accordance with federal regulations, Third Officer U.S. Coast Guard license students must be in training for a minimum of three years.
 Accordingly, except in unusual circumstances, transfer students or those expecting advanced placement in those majors must spend a minimum of this time in training.
+MMA does not accept outside STCW competencies or transfer credit for courses with STCW competencies for license students.

 All transfer students must complete all of their respective departmental degree requirements, and, spend at least their last scheduled academic year at the Academy as full-time students in residence.
 This does not apply to students in the Maine Maritime Academy/Bath Iron Works apprentice program, the Small Craft Design, and the Small Craft Systems programs.
-In addition, candidates for the USCG Third Officer licenses must complete CR303 (Junior Cruise) while enrolled at the Academy, unless this requirement is waived in writing by the appropriate Senior Training Officer and the Vice President for Academic Affairs.
+In addition, candidates for the USCG Third Officer licenses must complete CD303 or CE303 (Junior Cruise) while enrolled at the Academy, unless this requirement is waived in writing by the appropriate Senior Training Officer and the Vice President for Academic Affairs.
 A minimum of 50 percent of Business and Logistics credit hours required for the International Business and Logistics academic major must be earned at Maine Maritime Academy.

 The following criteria must be met before credits can be transferred: